Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Why Open Source, Stripped to Basics, Wins

-The lesson of Pi is not that minimalism is always better.
-It is that minimalism in the right places — the system prompt, the tool set, the core loop — creates space for maximalism where it matters: in the user's control over context, extensions, and workflow.
+The lesson of Pi is not that minimalism always wins.
+It is that minimalism in the right places — the system prompt, the tool set, the core loop — creates space for maximalism where it counts: in your control over context, extensions, and workflow.

 - 40,800+ GitHub stars on the core repo